Robinhood Co-Founder Vladimir Tenev Talks Young Investors With Jim Cramer

 On CNBC's "Mad Money" Thursday night, Jim Cramer interviewed Robinhood co-founder Vladimir Tenev about how the brokerage app is changing equity markets.

-Tenev shared some insights which challenge common assumptions about Robinhood users.
+Tenev shared some insights that challenge common assumptions about Robinhood users.
 He noted that "while people equate being young with day trading, our data doesn't show that."
-He also noted that users are "by and large depositing funds and buying companies long-term" like traditional buy-and-hold investors.
+Tenev also noted that users are "by and large depositing funds and buying companies long-term" like traditional buy-and-hold investors.

-The co-founder discussed his company's recent addition of fractional share trading and scheduled deposit capabilities, saying that these features "can help turn first-time investors into long-term investors."
+The Robinhood co-founder discussed his company's recent addition of fractional share trading and scheduled deposit capabilities, saying that these features "can help turn first-time investors into long-term investors."

-Finally, when asked about Robinhood's IPO plans, Tenev said that the company was "well capitalized" and "thinks there's a huge growth opportunity ahead of us," but declined to discuss IPO plans in any detail.
+Finally, when asked about Robinhood's plans for an initial public offering, Tenev said that the company was "well-capitalized" and "thinks there's a huge growth opportunity ahead of us," but declined to discuss IPO plans in any detail.

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.